 There are a lot of these evangelists on social media.
 They tell you that if you sacrifice, buckle down, and become disciplined, you will succeed.
 They give personal testimonies.
 One guy writes on a white board as he strolls around his mansion and talks about business principles distilled from “thought leaders.”
 It reminds me of Steve Martin’s character in The Jerk who says at the end, “Be somebody!” while sipping a fancy drink with a pink umbrella.

-One morning as I was showering, it occurred to me that cold showers and Hof’s deep breathing exercises are the contemporary equivalent of ascetic and penitential practices in the Medieval Church.
+One morning as I was showering, it occurred to me that cold showers and Hof’s breathing exercises are the contemporary equivalent of ascetic and penitential practices in the Medieval Church.
 What else would you think about in a cold shower?
-These, too, were designed to induce continual discomfort that would, in turn, keep one focused on the Lord and one’s utter reliance on Him.
-Such practices included wearing a cilice (‘sɪlᵻs/) or hair shirt made of sackcloth.
+These, too, were designed to induce discomfort that would, in turn, keep one focused on the Lord and one’s utter reliance on Him.
+Practices included wearing a cilice (‘sɪlᵻs/) or hair shirt made of sackcloth.
 Its name comes from the Roman province in Asia Minor where cilicia, or capes of goat hair, were made.

 Later, metal cilices were developed to wear around the waist, thigh, and leg, which became common practice even among the laity.
 You see remnants of them today in grapevine arm tattoos, choke collars, Dan Brown books, and YouTube videos about demons.
 At least I do.